 You can’t be healthy without an adequate sleep.
 Good quality sleep is essential for normal functioning of all body systems, including your immunity.

 That’s why you are more likely to get sick when you are sleep deprived.
-Sleep health survey conducted in Australia in 2016 showed that up to 45% of Australian adults don’t get adequate sleep.¹,² Based on the report by US based National Sleep Foundation in 2015, the recommended amount of sleep for an adult is 7-9h every night.¹
+Sleep health survey conducted in Australia showed that up to 45% of Australian adults don’t get adequate sleep.¹,² Based on the report by US based National Sleep Foundation, the recommended amount of sleep for an adult is 7-9h every night.¹

 If you have trouble sleeping you can try a herbal formula with Ziziphus, Passionflower, Albizia and Polygala traditionally used in Chinese and Western herbal medicine to help promote deep, restful sleep without being habit forming.₃